 Burundi - 2018 Belgium - 2019

-Human Dignity provides on-site and online training courses for national human rights NGOs and development organisations, national human rights institutions and staff of relevant ministries.
+Human Dignity provides on-site and online training courses on human rights and human rights-based approach.

-- In situ: As part of our various projects, we organize national or regional trainings.
-In April 2014 and in May 2016, we trained more than 50 representatives of Burundian NGOs and lawyers on ESCR in Burundi.
-A regional training in The Gambia was held in November 2017 for NGO representatives from 10 countries in sub-Saharan Africa.
+- Face-to-face: as part of our various projects, we organize national or regional trainings In April 2014 and May 2016, we trained more than 50 representatives of Burundian NGOs and lawyers on ESCR in Burundi.
+A regional training in The Gambia took place in November 2017 for NGO representatives from 10 countries in sub-Saharan Africa.
 New training courses are planned for 2020 and 2021 and will be the subject of a call for applications.

 Our online training is certified by the French National Bar Council and can also be conducted at your own pace.